How do I book a place on the course?

 How do I pay for my course?

-The course requires a £500 deposit to secure the booking.
-This must be received within 7 days of you receiving confirmation that you have a place on the course.
 You may either pay the full course fee when you book your place, or pay the deposit amount and then the balance at a later date.
-The balance clearance is required by 1 June 2019 at the latest.
+The balance clearance is required by 1 June 2020 at the latest.
 If a booking is made after 1 June, the balance must be covered in full.

 What do my course fees include?